 Step 2 – Fill in the Boat, Motor, and Trailer Details

-Fill out the boat details on the bill of sale, including year, make, model, HIN (hull identification number), dimensions, etc. You can usually find your boat’s HIN on the right side of the transom (rear of the boat).
+Fill out the boat details, including year, make, model, HIN (hull identification number), dimensions, etc. You can usually find your boat’s hull ID number on the right side of the transom (rear of the boat).

-Include outboard motor information like serial number, model, and horsepower, which can be found on a plate attached to the motor.
+Include outboard motor information like serial number, model, and horsepower, which you can often find on the plate attached to the motor.

-You can find trailer details like the vehicle identification number (VIN) and weight on a sticker or plaque, usually attached to the frame.
+Trailer details, such as the vehicle identification number (VIN) and weight, are usually on a sticker or plaque attached to the frame.

 Step 3 – Fill in the Selling Price and Payment Method